Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

     handle the PSA message.

-The dual-core scenario and single Armv8-M scenario in TF-M IPC implementation should share the same PSA client call routines inside TF-M SPM.
+The dual-core scenario and single Armv8-M scenario in TF-M IPC implementation will share the same PSA client call routines inside TF-M SPM.
 The current handler definitions can be adjusted to be more generic for dual-core scenario and single Armv8-M implementation.
 Please refer to `Summary of changes to TF-M core/SPM`_ for details.